 Previously I developed a solo exhibition The Local Project Revisited (2006) at The Dock, Carrick-on-Shannon which celebrated 25 years of the community broadleaf tree-planting NGO Crann, with Crann founder Jan Alexander.
 I developed an innovative participatory Art Council funded art and science residency with genetics Prof. Paula Murphy in the Zoology Dept at TCD during 2004-5.
 My work remains in the Zoology Dept at TCD on permanent display.
 I have also exhibited at the Royal College of Surgeons in 2005.

-In 2018, I successfully defended a PhD by Practice, The Ecological Turn: Developing an Eco-Social Art Practice with Guattari’s Ecosophy and Action Research, National College of Art & Design, (NCAD): Supervisors: Dr Paul O’Brien (NCAD), Dr Iain Biggs (UK) and Prof. Jessica Hemmings (NCAD).
+In 2018, I successfully defended a PhD by Creative Practice, The Ecological Turn: Living Well with Forests To Articulate Eco-Social Art Practices Using a Guattari Ecosophy and Action Research Framework, National College of Art & Design, (NCAD): Supervisors: Dr Paul O’Brien (NCAD), Dr Iain Biggs (UK) and Prof. Jessica Hemmings (NCAD).
 I was fortunate to have Dr Richard Povall (Dartington, Devon Art & Ecology programme Director) as my external examiner.

-In 2019, I have been awarded a feasibility study grant from the Carlow Enterprise Board and a Carlow Arts Office Award to develop an innovative online course, and local seminars, on essential ecoliteracy for the arts.
-In recognition of growing up in beautiful inspiring Aotearoa New Zealand, I am developing these courses under the name of Haumea, the name of the earth goddess of the Pacific.
-In January 2019, I was delighted to be invited to teach the undergraduate art and ecology programme at the Burren College of art for the 2019 Spring semester.
+In 2019, I was also awarded a feasibility study grant from the Carlow Enterprise Board and a Carlow Arts Office Award to develop an innovative online course, and local seminars, on essential ecoliteracy for the arts.
+In recognition of growing up in beautiful inspiring Aotearoa New Zealand, I am developing these courses under the name of Haumea, the name of the earth goddess of the Pacific, see www.haumea.site All my other past work can be seen at www.cathyfitzgerald.ie